 Our St. Louis Missouri medical malpractice lawyers handle catastrophic personal injury and wrongful death lawsuits against negligent doctors, nurses and/or hospitals.
 When you suffer a life-altering event, you need the best medical malpractice attorney in St. Louis to evaluate your case.

-As hospital negligence lawyers, we have immense respect for medical professionals.
-However, public safety requires doctors and hospitals be held responsible for errors.
+As hospital and medical negligence lawyers, we have immense respect for medical professionals.
+However, public safety requires healthcare providers and hospitals be held responsible for errors.
 The public has a right to make informed decisions in who they entrust their care.
 As with any profession, there are good and bad doctors.
 If bad doctors are not identified, people will continue to be injured.
-Thankfully, through the hard work and dedication of medical malpractice victims and their medical malpractice attorneys, these bad doctors can be identified and future unnecessary injury can be avoided.
+Thankfully, through the hard work and dedication of medical malpractice attorneys fighting for victims, these reckless and/or negligent healthcare professionals can be identified and future unnecessary injury can be avoided.

 First, we want to give you a warning.
 Most all the websites you visit are partisan propaganda machines for special interest groups.
 Doctor groups, hospitals, and insurance groups routinely publish false and misleading data on: